yannprogit/e-bakery/README.md

             Contain table compositions link foods to ingredients.
 A baker can add, delete or modify an ingredient that makes up a food.

             The baker can delete either a contain or all the compositions of a food.

-# Ressources:
-- Customer: customers can order food, table: customers (id, firstname, lastname, mail, zipCode, address, town)

-- Employee : these are the employees who manage the bakery, they can have different roles (admin , manager, cashier, baker, deliveryman), table: employees (id, fistname, lastname, mail, role, endContract)

-- Food : food available in the bakery, table: foods (id, name, price, description, stock)

-- Ingredient : the ingredients used to make up the foods, table: ingredients (id, name, stock)

-- Contain: compositions linking foods to ingredients, table: contain (foodId, ingredientId)

-- Buy: customer purchases, table: buy (id, customerId, foodId, deliverymanId, qty, dueDate, deliveryDate, status, validation)

-Although there's a roles table that gives the employee roles, it cannot be get, add, update or delete, as it does not need to be modified, as the roles will always be the same.

 # Postman collection:
 requirements: the collection and environment "eBakeryEnvironment"